almet/almet/README.md

+👋 Hi, I'm Alex.

+I'm a developer and ex-brewer from Rennes (France).
+If you're here, we're probably interacting on Github.
+Don't hesitate to ask me for help or discussion on the projects I'm involved with.

 Here are some software programs for which I have significantly contributed.
 You can also check out my [Gitlab](https://gitlab.com/almet) pages to see other contributions.

 **[Pelican](http://getpelican.com)**